 Most commonly asked questions from our clients

 Mostly, yes, depending on the task and spec of the machine.
-Simply put: a cloud-based virtual machine has far more resources at its disposal.
-A virtual desktop runs on servers which are clustered together like a team of horses pulling a cart, as opposed to a physical laptop or desktop, which only has one horse.
+Simply put: a virtual machine in the cloud has far more resources at its disposal.
+A virtual desktop runs on servers, which cling together like a team of horses pulling a cart.
+This, meanwhile, is in contrast to a physical laptop or desktop, which (using our analogy) only has one horse.

 However, the main reasons for choosing a cloud-based virtual machine over a physical machine are its reliability, security and zero maintenance.
 In addition, there’s no capital layout (i.e. no need to actually buy the physical machine).
 This saves space and reduces the need for in-house IT wizards.

 Yes!
-Your shiny new virtual machine is protected by round-the-clock security guards, and comes with military-grade encryption (2048-bit) and banking-level security (IL4).
+Your shiny new virtual machine benefits from protection by round-the-clock security guards.
+Moreover, you thrive with military-grade encryption (2048-bit) and banking-level security (IL4).

 All “smart” mobile devices can easily connect to your hosted services, whether your virtual desktop or your hosted email account, so you will never be out of touch.
 In most cases (very old, tin boxes excluded) any device with internet connectivity can also access your virtual machine, and your email can be reached via the Outlook Web app.